bunny-k28/kivy.py/README.md

 3. Please try to add or imporve this kiwi code for our jarvis project..

+4. More code and files will be added here in this repositery, soon..

-4. For more information on our jarvis project visit or copy https://github.com/bunny-k28/jarvis.py/
+5. For more information on our jarvis project visit or copy https://github.com/bunny-k28/jarvis.py/